cjen07/social_network/README.md

   * comment and reply user_link
   * image size, text length restriction
   * image preview refix to the location
+  * integration test using hound or wallaby
+  * upgrade everything for elixir 1.4.0
   * friends homepage notification integration with news page
   * friend relationship change notification: new follower and following deleted
   * offline notification persistence